jonaprieto/online-atps/README.md

 #### YAML Configuration

-  For use a YAML file configuration, use the name `. onlineatps`.
+  For use a YAML file configuration, use the name `.onlineatps`.
   Check the first example in `examples/.onlineatps`.
 Nowadays, only the form data that the program sends to SystemOnTPTP can change using this file.
 It is missing the parameters of the command line.